NPS Analysis: How To Collect Data and Conduct an Analysis [Best Tools Included]

 Get your entire team on board with the NPS program to include them in the feedback process.
 And always have a plan on how to deal with responses before they arrive.
 Let’s look at some examples:

-- Scores 0 to 6: The senior manager would call the users within 4 hours to apologize and promise to resolve their problem as quickly as possible.
+• Scores 0 to 6: The senior manager would call/email the users within 4 hours to apologize and promise to resolve their problem as quickly as possible.

-- Scores 9 and 10: Thank the customers and offer incentives to the team members responsible for the score.
+• Scores 9 and 10: Thank the customers, ask them for a review, or offer incentives to the team members responsible for the score.
 Note down the actions that led to a boost in engagement and replicate them.

-Now let’s see two ways you can improve the quality of the NPS survey findings.
+Now let’s see two best practices you can use to improve the quality of your NPS survey findings.

 Don’t survey your entire customer base all at once